 To Defrost Prawns: Open bag and leave in the refrigerator overnight, or leave at room temperature for about 3 hours.

 In a wok or large pan, melt the butter and add oil.
-Add garlic and cook until fragrant about 30 seconds.
-Add lemon juice, and saute for another 30 seconds.
+Sauté the garlic until soft and fragrant.
+Add lemon juice.
 Add defrosted prawns.

-Stir-fry until color of prawn changes to pink and thoroughly cooked (about 4 to 5 minutes).
+Sauté prawn until thoroughly cooked.
+You will know by the change in color to peach, approximately 5 minutes.
 Cooking the prawn with the heads on adds to the flavor to the dish.

 |Edamame Mixed Mushroom Carbonara|